Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models: Empirical Results

-\textbf{Results.} The learned action probabilities for each $\Dcal_{j}$ (column-wise) are seen in Figure \ref{fig:mopo_action_probs}.
+\textbf{Results.} Learned action probabilities for each $\Dcal_{j}$ (column-wise) are seen in Figure \ref{fig:mopo_action_probs}.
 For $\Dcal_{1}$ the policy converges to the Condorcet winner $y_1$.
 For $\Dcal_{2}$, in which $y_1$ and $y_3$ are undominated, \MOPO{MOPO} assigns them equal probability.
-Dataset $\Dcal_{3}$ yields an antichain; the optimal mixture places roughly two‑thirds mass on $y_1$ and one‑third on $y_3$, which \MOPO{MOPO} reproduces.
-In the pairwise‑incomparable set $\Dcal_{4}$ the learned distribution stays close to $\pi_{\mathrm{ref}}$, as expected.
-Finally, with the inconsistent set $\Dcal_{5}$, \MOPO{MOPO} successively down‑weights the unobserved action $y_3$ as $\tau$ decreases.
-Across all cases, increasing~$\tau$ smoothly interpolates between $\piref$ and the optimal policy, confirming controlled regularization.
+Finally, with the inconsistent set $\Dcal_{3}$, \MOPO{MOPO} successively down‑weights the unobserved action $y_3$ as $\tau$ decreases.
+Across all cases, increasing $\tau$ interpolates between $\piref$ and the optimal policy, confirming controlled regularization.